-Hiccup Circus Uganda – thanks to its generous donors – in order to create a very big tidal wave of joy and laughter to Kampala communities had performed in two schools – S. Peter’s and Nakasero institutes that host in total more than of 5.000 pupils – with three free celebrating shows.
-As usual we did our best in mixing entertainment and education enlightening the huge audience with tips about cholera prevention and waste management… two recurrent and linked problems that affect the Uganda capital Kampala.
+Hiccup Circus Uganda – thanks to its generous donors – to create a very big tidal wave of joy and laughter to Kampala communities had performed in two schools – S. Peter’s and Nakasero institutes that host in total more than of 5.000 pupils – with two free celebrating shows.
+As usual, we did our best in mixing entertainment and education enlightening the huge audience with tips about cholera prevention and waste management… two recurrent and linked problems that affect the Uganda capital Kampala.

-All this was possible thanks to two friends and long time supporter Eugenio and Roberta… THANK YOU!
+All this was possible thanks to two friends and long time supporters Eugenio and Roberta… THANK YOU!